SorensenUCSC/CSE113-2021/overview.md

 organize yourselves.
 If you do so, I only ask that you make an effort to include all your classmates and adhere to academic integrity.

-## Attendance
+## Quiz/Attendence

 This is special topics class, and as such, live discussions will be a valuable part of the learning experience.
 I expect you to make an effort to attend the live broadcast of this class on zoom. **Attendance will be 10% of your grade**.
 I will upload recordings of the class to canvas, but this is not a substitute for attendance.
-I will take role at the beginning of each class.
+Attendence will be taken through a small quiz given during the lecture.

-Please message me if you will miss a lecture to avoid losing attendance credit.
+Please message me if you will miss a lecture to avoid losing attendance/quiz credit.

 If the normally scheduled date and time will be an issue for you, please let me know ASAP.